 One way you can give your teenagers a little more responsibility is to have challenging conversations with them.
 Here’s a list of difficult conversations to have with your teen.
 Once these talks are over, you can be more confident in letting your kids out into the world.

 Parents must talk to their teens about drugs.
 Teenagers are known to experiment with drugs and alcohol.
 A lot of teens do this because they want independence, or they want to rebel.
-Let your teens know how dangerous it is to experiment with drugs.
+Let your teens know how dangerous it is to experiment with drugs, including common pharmaceuticals such as Zoloft.
+While most teens think that popping antidepressants is normal, these can often lead to addiction and mania.

 Use research as your ally during this conversation, as well.
 For example, talk to your kids about the opioid crisis so they the severity of this global problem.
 Show your teens the sad statistics about kids their age who experiment with illegal substances.